FunkFeuer/Wien/README.rst

-README for the FFM web app
+README for the FFW web app
 ===========================

 :Authors: